mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

     <i>Figure: Execution order of the gradient example - default.
 Source: <a href="https://halide-lang.org/tutorials/tutorial_lesson_05_scheduling_1.html">halide-lang.org</a>, Apache license.</i>
 </div>

-Let's take a look at different schedule options:
+Let's take a look at different schedule options.

 #### Reorder
 ```c++
 gradient.reorder(x, y);
 ```

-This reorders the sequence of iteration, in this the loop shall be exectured in column major fashion.
+This reorders the sequence of iteration, in this the loop shall be executed in column major fashion.
 The generated code will instead look like

 ```c++
 for (int x = 0; x < WIDTH; ++x) {